ITRS-Group/cordial/integrations/servicenow/README.md

 WantedBy=multi-user.target
 ```

-Edit the above to suit your installation and then copy it to `/lib/systemd/system/snow_router.service`
+Edit the above to suit your installation and then copy it to `/lib/systemd/system/geneos-servicenow.service`

 You will need to edit the paths in several places (`ConditionPathExists`,`WorkingDirectory`,`ExecStart`) as well as change the `User` and `Group` to use values appropriate to your server and environment.

 Once the service file is configured and in place you must perform the following steps:

 1. `systemctl daemon-reload` This will restart the Systemd daemon so that it is aware of the new service.
-2. `systemctl start snow_router.service` - This will start the service
+2. `systemctl start geneos-servicenow.service` - This will start the service
-3. `systemctl enable snow_router.service` - This will ensure that the service will survive a reboot.
+3. `systemctl enable geneos-servicenow.service` - This will ensure that the service will survive a reboot.
-4. `systemctl status snow_router.service` - This lets you view the state of the service.
+4. `systemctl status geneos-servicenow.service` - This lets you view the state of the service.

 To view the logs of the service while running you can use journalctl.
 Executing the following will show you the logs.

-`journalctl -u snow_router.service`
+`journalctl -u geneos-servicenow.service`

 If you wish to view the logs in real time (tail -f) you can accomplish that with the following command.

-`journalctl -u snow_router.service -f`
+`journalctl -u geneos-servicenow.service -f`

 To view logs for a specific time range use the following.

-* `journalctl -u snow_router.service --since "1 hour ago"`
+* `journalctl -u geneos-servicenow.service --since "1 hour ago"`
-* `journalctl -u snow_router.service --since "2 days ago"`
+* `journalctl -u geneos-servicenow.service --since "2 days ago"`
-* `journalctl -u snow_router.service --since "2020-06-26 23:15:00" --until "2020-06-26 23:20:00"`
+* `journalctl -u geneos-servicenow.service --since "2020-06-26 23:15:00" --until "2020-06-26 23:20:00"`